 - 1. The stock is heavily overfished, and the biomass continues to be near historically low levels.
 The spawning stock biomass steadily declined from 1996 to 2010, but the decline appears to have ceased since then and the stock is slowly rebuilding.
 However, the stock remains near the historic low and SSB was estimated to be 10.2% of the unfished level.
-This depletion level is considerably below the biomass depletion-based Limit Reference Point of 20% of the unfished stock biomass set by the Commission for all other WCPFC key tuna stocks (20%SSB{E=0}). - 2.
+This depletion level is considerably below the biomass depletion-based Limit Reference Point of 20% of the unfished stock biomass set by the Commission for all other WCPFC key tuna stocks $(20\%SSB{F=0})$. - 2.
 The recent (2018-2020) F{%SPR} is estimated to produce a fishing intensity of 30.7%SPR and is below the level corresponding to overfishing for many F-based reference points proposed for tuna species, including SPR{20%}.
-However, this should be taken with precaution, as this estimate of F is a point estimate from a base case assessment and does not include an uncertainty range.
+However, this should be taken with precaution, as this estimate of F is a point estimate from a base case assessment and does not include an uncertainty range. - 3.
+Since pacific bluefin tuna can grow close to 300 cm, the current catch composed mainly by small bluefin individuals can result in a loss of potential yield, i.e. the catches that could be taken by other gears that target larger individuals, such as longlining.
+This is known as "growth overfishing".